jrliv/notes/OperatingSystems/Notes/README.md

 > 2. The **data segment** (the variables)
 > 3. The **stack segment**

-![Process memory segments](https://github.com/jrliv/notes/blob/master/OperatingSystems/Images/ProcessMemorySegments.JPG)

 > The data segment grows upward and the stack grows downward.
 Between them is a gap of unused address space.
 The stack grows into the gap automatically, as needed, but expansion of the data segment is done explicitly by using a system call **brk**, which specifies the new address where the data segment is to end.
 This call, however, is not defined by the POSIX standard, since programmers are encouraged to use the **malloc** library procedure in C for dynamically allocating storage, and the underlying implementation of malloc was not thought to be a suitable subject for standardization since few programmers use it directly and it is doubtful that anyone even notices that brk is not in POSIX.

+![Process memory segments](https://github.com/jrliv/notes/blob/master/OperatingSystems/Images/ProcessMemorySegments.JPG)

+## Operating system structures

+### Client-Server Model

+> A slight variation of the microkernel idea is to distinguish two classes of processes, the servers, each of which provides some service, and the clients, which use these services.
+This model is known as the client-server model.
+Often the lowest layer is a microkernel, but that is not required.
+The essence is the presence of client processes and server processes.

+### Virtual machines

 ## References and resources